eugene-khyst/postgresql-event-sourcing/README.md

 We can store all changes to the domain object state as a sequence of events in an append-only event stream.
 Thus, event streams will contain an entire history of changes.
-But how can we be sure that this history is authentic and free from errors?
+But how can we be sure that this history is authentic and error-free?
 We can use event streams as a primary source of truth in a system.
 To get the current state of an object, we have to replay all events in the order of occurrence.
 This pattern is called event sourcing.
 The database for storing the event streams is called even store.